wazuh/wazuh-documentation/source/azure/index.rst

 .. versionadded:: 3.7.0

-This section provides instructions for monitoring **Microsoft Azure** infrastructures, such as:
+Wazuh helps to increase the security of an Azure infrastructure in three different, complementary ways:

-- How to **monitor all the activity happening in the infrastructure**, for instance, changes that occur in virtual machines, activation of alerts, health data information as well as control data.
+- **Installing the Wazuh agent on the instances** that form the infrastructure, which will send events to the Wazuh manager for analysis in order to classify the event with a range of alerts that can be easily viewed.
-- How to install Wazuh agents to **monitor the virtual machines that form the infrastructure**, which will send events to the Wazuh manager for analysis in order to classify the event with a range of alerts that can be easily viewed.
+- **Monitoring the activity** happening in the infrastructure, for instance, changes that occur in virtual machines, activation of alerts, health data information as well as control data.
-- How to monitor services of our infrastructure such as **Azure Active Directory (AAD)**.
+- **Monitoring the services** such as Azure Active Directory (AAD).

 From a wider perspective, the Microsoft Azure infrastructure resources can be divided into two types of logs, the **Activity logs** and the **Diagnostic logs**.